zztianzz/PF-Net-Point-Fractal-Network/README.md

 # PF-Net-Point-Fractal-Network

+This repository is still under constructions.

+If you havae any questions about the code, please email me.
+Thanks!

 This is the Pytorch implement of CVPR2020 PF-Net: Point Fractal Network for 3D Point Cloud Completion.

-This repository is still under constructions.

 ##0) Environment
 Pytorch 1.0.1